prebid/prebid.github.io/features/firstPartyData.md

 ### Supplying Global Data

-Here's how a publisher can let all bid adapters have access to first party data that might be useful in ad targeting:
+Here's how a publisher can let all bid adapters have access to first party data that might be useful in ad targeting that's good in PBJS 4.30 and later:
 {% highlight js %}
 pbjs.setConfig({
    ortb2: {